Fabulous (band): Individual careers

 Martyn Goodacre is a photographer, musician and the owner of Kinglake Records.
 Simon Spence (under the name 'Simon Dudfield') contributed interviews and research to the books Stoned and 2Stoned, the autobiographies of The Rolling Stones' manager Andrew Loog Oldham.
 Ronnie Fabulous is a filmmaker.
 Robert Hodges works at the Malvern Theatre in Worcestershire, as well as playing drums with The Tights & Dogs Of Santorini.
-Russell Underwood runs a printing business in South-East London.